 Unless a specific schedule is otherwise mandated, aircraft cleared for IMC/IFR/Night will have to be maintained to the LAA Generic Maintenance Schedule, see TL 2.19, which is based on the CAA's LAMS/P. This schedule will have to be tailored to the needs of the individual aircraft in discussion with the aircraft's inspector.
-A copy of the tailored maintenance schedule will be required to be submitted with the IFR Checklist.
+A tailored maintenance schedule will be required when the IFR Checklist is submitted.